Back to Living Real Change

 6. Hormone exposure

 A woman's risk for breast cancer is associated with lifetime exposure to estrogen.
 So women who have pregnancies, breastfeed and start their menstrual cycle later benefit from those temporary breaks in estrogen.
-There are also a host of hormones in foods and chemicals people consume, inhale, or are exposed to in other ways that may interfere with hormone production.
+There is also a host of hormones in foods and chemicals people consume, inhale, or are exposed to in other ways that may interfere with hormone production.

 “Experts have a handle on the risk factors that play a role in breast health.
-By embracing these six factors you can set yourself up for the best defense against breast cancer, while also enjoying better energy and lower stress levels,” Dr. Roseman says.
+By embracing these six factors, you can set yourself up for the best defense against breast cancer, while also enjoying better energy and lower stress levels,” Dr. Roseman says.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.